tomvanbraeckel/retro-go-fri3d/README.md

 # Fri3d-specific info

-See [the Fri3d 2024 target docs](components/retro-go/targets/fri3d-2024/README.md) for implementation details.
+See [the Fri3d 2024 target docs](components/retro-go/targets/fri3d-2024/docs) for implementation details.

+# Building

+Use ESP-IDF 5.2.2 and see [BUILDING.md](BUILDING.md) for details.
+No patches needed.

 # Flashing